Allergies, the five rules for living the pollen season well – breaking latest news-breakinglatest.news-Breaking Latest News

 Medicines and good habits (against allergies)

-The fourth anti-allergy rule, as the allergist points out, is to pay attention to fake news, which is very widespread on the net, relying only on reliable sources such as pollen bulletins or sites with educational content such as www.semplicementesalute.it e www.allergicamente.it.
-Finally, the last rule enjoy the outdoors and lead a life without limitations: with the right therapy it is possible to carry out any activity, it is better to ‘fix’ the drugs than to give up what improves the quality of life, such as physical exercise in children.
-However, we must be cautious, avoiding the most critical moments of the day when the amount of pollen increases, i.e. late morning or early afternoon, when it is recommended to avoid walks or outdoor sporting activities concludes Cecchi.
+The fourth anti-allergy rule, as the allergist points out, is «Be careful of fake news, which is very widespread on the net, relying only on reliable sources such as pollen bulletins or sites with educational content such as www.semplicementesalute.it and www. allergicmente.it.
+Finally, the last rule is enjoy the outdoors and lead a life without limitations: with the right therapy it is possible to carry out any activity, it is better to ‘fix’ the drugs than to give up what improves the quality of life, such as physical exercise in children.
+However, we must be cautious, avoiding the most critical moments of the day when the amount of pollen increases, i.e. late morning or early afternoon, when it is recommended to avoid walks or outdoor sports activities» concludes Cecchi.